PRAYER TO ELEGUA OR ELLEGUA

-Elegua, energy of opportunity, with all my respect I honor and praise you.
-With humble respect, I ask for your blessings and ask you to allow all good opportunities to reach me and to help me take advantage of all the great possibilities that life presents to me today and every day.
-With your help let me choose the road to success and help me open the doors of opportunities.
-Allow all positive things to reach me, and block all possible things that may cause me harm.
+Elegua, energy of opportunity, with all my respect, I honor and praise you.
+With humble respect, I ask for your blessings and ask you to allow all good opportunities to reach me and help me take advantage of all the great possibilities that life presents to me today and every day.
+With your help, let me choose the road to success and open the doors of opportunities.
+Allow all positive things to reach me and block all possible things that may cause me harm.
 Help me live a winning and positive life.
 Elegua, you are my guide and my leader.
 With your blessing, all is possible for me.
 With you, I start my day, and with you, I finish (From Awo Orumila Ogundache- Prayer to Elegua).

 Mr. R was facing financial problems.
 Things were going from bad to worst.
 His financial woes kept pulling him down into a dark, endless abyss.

 He decided to visit a Santeria practitioner for spiritual assistance.
-The solution to his problem, according to the practitioner, was Elegua.
-He was told that Elegua had the power to open doors and remove obstacles.
+The solution to his problem, according to the practitioner, was Ellegua.
+He was told that Ellegua had the power to open doors and remove obstacles.

-Soon after receiving Elegua, he was instructed to take Elegua to his job.
-It was essential in order for Elegua to see his job environment.
+The practitioner instructed him to take Elegua to his job.
+It was essential for Elegua to see his job environment.
 From that point, his situation began to disentangle.
+He started working more overtime and received a pay increase.
 He began to see the light at the end of the tunnel.

 I was in my young teens when I first heard the name Elegua.
-It was during a spiritual consultation with a Babalawo- a high priest in the Santeria religion- that the name of Elegua was mentioned briefly.
+It was during a spiritual consultation with a Babalawo- a high priest in the Santeria religion.
+The name of Elegua was mentioned briefly.
 At the time, I had no clue who or what was an Elegua.
 It was later in life that the true essence of Elegua began to reveal itself to me.

-Although the consultation was focused on receiving collares or necklaces- sacred representation of the various Orishas, and a symbol of their presence and protection, I believe it was Elegua who was preparing me for a new spiritual adventure.
-He was at the crossroad of my life waiting to direct me into unknown territory.
+Although the consultation was focused on receiving collares or necklaces- a sacred representation of the various Orishas and a symbol of their presence and protection- I believe Elegua was preparing me for a new spiritual adventure.
+He was at the crossroad of my life, waiting to direct me into unknown territory.